-A number of peoples have received scam emails, claiming to be from Australia Post, requesting the email recipient click a link in order to generate a ticket for a parcel pick-up.
+A number of people have received scam emails, claiming to be from Australia Post, requesting the email recipient click a link in order to generate a ticket for a parcel pick-up.
+This is an Australia Post email scam that has nothing to do with Australia post.

 If you receive an email such as this, do not click the link (Red Box below).
 These emails are designed to trick you into giving up your information, which can be used to defraud you in the future.